Airtable supports two-factor authentication (also known as 2FA or two-step authentication) for greater account security.

 After configuring the authenticator app and entering the verification code, using the authenticator app will be set as your default second step.
 (You'll be able to tell because it'll have a bold "(default)" after it.)
 You can change which of your second steps is your default second step by clicking the "set as default" option.

 In case you lose your phone, there are some backup options for you to recover your account.

 Under the Backup options section of the 2FA page, there's a section that says "Show single-use backup codes."
 Clicking this will reveal a list of 12-character backup codes.
 In the event that you lose your phone or cannot receive or generate authentication codes, each of these codes can be used only once to access your account.
 Make sure you write these down or copy them into a safe place so that you can access them without getting into your account.

 If you are afraid that your list of backup codes has been compromised, you can regenerate the backup codes by clicking the "regenerate" option here.

 The "Add an additional backup option" will let you list a phone number (separate from the phone number you used for your second step) for recovery.
-For example, use the phone number of a partner, a landline number, or a separate business phone in case you lose access to your primary phone number.
+For example, you could use the phone number of a trusted partner or a separate business phone in case you lose access to your primary phone number.

 Disabling two-factor authentication for your Airtable account